kubedb/docs/docs/guides/postgres/custom-rbac/using-custom-rbac.md

   - use
 ```

-Please note that resourceNames `quick-postgres` and `quick-postgres-leader-lock` are unique to `quick-postgres` PostgreSQL Database.
+Please note that resourceNames `quick-postgres` and `quick-postgres-leader-lock` are unique to `quick-postgres` PostgreSQL instance.
 Another database `quick-postgres-2`, for exmaple, will require these resourceNames to be `quick-postgres-2`, and `quick-postgres-2-leader-lock`.

 Now create a `RoleBinding` to bind this `Role` with the already created service account.